 When hiring home care aides, employers may wish to follow these best practices for caregiver background checks:

-- Conduct employment verifications and education verifications to confirm the candidate is truthful and has the necessary experience, education, and qualifications for the job.
+- Conduct employment history verifications and education verifications to confirm the candidate is truthful and has the necessary experience, education, and qualifications for the job.

 - Check driving records.
-If the position involves transporting patients or running errands for them, check state motor vehicle records to confirm the driver’s license is valid and uncover DUIs, moving violations, license suspensions, and other risky driving behavior.
+If the position involves transporting patients or running errands for them, check state motor vehicle records (MVRs) to confirm the driver’s license is valid and uncover DUIs, moving violations, license suspensions, and other risky driving behavior.

 - Conduct ongoing background checks after hiring employees.
 Post-hire background checks, such as continual checks of criminal records or regular drug testing, can help protect your business from risk.